 and let them take hold.

-Focus your attention on the blue candle’s flame and visualise positive outcomes and reactions resulting from the changes you are making.
+Focus your attention on the blue candle's flame and visualize positive outcomes and reactions resulting from the changes you are making.
 If you find yourself thinking negatively, refocus your attention on the black candle and direct those thoughts towards its flame instead.
-Continue switching your focus between the two candles as much as you feel necessary.
+Continue switching your focus between the two candles as you feel necessary.
 Once you feel all the negative emotions have been released, return your focus to the black candle and repeat the following phrase:

 Negative feelings, I don't need you.